datacarpentry/image-processing/learners/edge-detection.md

 until we find a combination of parameters that works best for the image.

-*Or*, we can write a Python program and create a viewer plugin that uses skimage *sliders*, that allow us to vary the function parameters while the program is running.
+*Or*, we can write a Python program and create a viewer plugin that uses scikit-image *sliders*, that allow us to vary the function parameters while the program is running.
 In other words, we can write a program that presents us with a window like this: